-Alison works across the Court of Protection’s jurisdiction, including welfare disputes, deprivations of liberty including s 21A challenges, deputyship cases, medical treatment cases, and complex matters before the High Court including cases where the inherent jurisdiction has been invoked.
+Alison works across the Court of Protection jurisdiction, including welfare disputes, deprivations of liberty including s 21A challenges, property and affairs, deputyship and attorneyship, and medical treatment cases.
+She advises on and appears in and complex matters of mental capacity before the High Court including forced marriage cases and cases where the inherent jurisdiction has been invoked.
 Alison has experience of committal proceedings arising from Court of Protection proceedings.
 Her Court of Protection caseload includes cases:

 Alison acts in public law cases arising out of, or alongside, Court of Protection proceedings.

 Alison is a specialist in complex matters of nationality, citizenship, and statelessness.
 She advises on all types of British nationality.
 Her cases include historical status-tracing, deprivation of citizenship, and applications for registration as a British citizen by adults and children.
-She is a contributor to Fransman’s British Nationality Law.
+She is a contributor to the second edition of Fransman’s British Nationality Law.

-She acts in family immigration, human rights, asylum, and business immigration cases.
+She acts in family immigration, human rights, and asylum and in cases involving migrant domestic workers and trafficked persons.
 A substantial part of her immigration practice is advising on complex points of law.
 She takes cases before the tribunals, particularly the Upper Tribunal, and in the Court of Appeal, and acts in immigration and nationality-related judicial review matters in the Administrative Court.
 In addition to statelessness cases, her specialisms in the field of asylum are cases of unaccompanied children, and cases with involving slavery and trafficking.
 She has worked with UNHCR in West Africa and for NGOs in Darfur.

 Alison’s family law caseload includes: